Finding Purpose in Your Aerial Practice

 • Are there skills that I just can’t do, but really want to do?

 • If yes, make some goals towards getting those skills.
 That might include booking some private lessons with a coach that can help you get there.
+It might be breaking down one aspect of the skill and working on that.

 • If no, it might be time to bring in a new physical challenge for yourself.
 That might be as simple as running a sequence of skills 2 times in a row to improve your endurance.
 Or maybe strengthen a foundational skill like cleaning up your inverts.
+This is another great time to book a couple private lessons with a coach that can teach you something new and challenging.

 • Where do I picture my aerial practice in 1-2 years from now?

 • If you see yourself very differently than you are now, you could make some goals to work toward that vision you have of yourself in relation to your practice.
+If this seems impossible, again, book a private with a trustworthy coach who can help you make a longer term plan.

 • Do I have a positive attitude about my practice?